We are supported by commissions earned for purchases made through the links in our articles. Learn more.

 2. China

 China is, by far, the largest dog meat consumer in the world.
 Each year, ten to twenty million dogs are slaughtered for their meat in China.
 It is perfectly legal to consume dogs in this country.
 There are no regulations in place for farming, slaughtering, or consuming dogs.
+However, due to movements and protests especially on social media in recent times, there has been a reported decrease in the number of dog killings in China.

 Dogs being farmed for their meat never receive vaccinations or puppy shots, and most of them live in very poor conditions.
 Often, dogs develop a wide array of diseases.
 Those who consume this meat may become very ill.

-Hanging chili peppers. | The Pampered Pup
+Hanging chili peppers.

 The consumption of dog meat has caused outbreaks of canine parasitic Trichinella in China.
 Despite these outbreaks, dog meat consumption continues.